abavisg/SkinnySwift/README.md

 ## License

-abavisg-lib is available under the MIT license.
+SkinnySwift is available under the MIT license.
 See the LICENSE file for more info.